-The Emergency Alarm should be used if a customer needs emergency medical, police or fire services.
+The Emergency Alarm should only be used if a customer needs emergency medical, police or fire services.

 When the Emergency Alarm is activated, the train proceeds to the next station.
 Transit Control is made aware of the alarm and notifies 9-1-1.